 PRETEND A 'REAL' BREXIT

 There is good evidence that simply bringing-up ideas they oppose actually strengthens false beliefs .'. discussion of the EU and the method of leaving must be kept to a minimum.
 Confusion and complexity will abound.
-We must keep focused on the intended outcome.
+The focus must always be on the intended outcome.

-Although this plan risks becoming a self-defeating prophecy if revealed, it might be necessary to outline the broad principle to, for instance, major industrialists who might otherwise choose a self-protective route which would have severe negative impact on the economy.
+Although this plan risks becoming a self-defeating prophecy if the sham is revealed, it might be necessary to outline the broad principle to, for instance, major industrialists who might otherwise choose a self-protective route which would have severe negative impact on the economy.
 Highest degree of cooperation / confidentiality needed.

 It is possible that press etc. may note the lack of plans for new customs facilities, extra civil servants, new research institutes and inspectors and suspect that there is no intention to Leave.
 It may be necessary to (vaguely) propose some such plans.